RedisGears/RedisGears/docs/intro.md

  +----------------------+ +------------+--------------------------+
 ```

 Before returning the results, the coordinator of the originating shard collects the local results from each shard.
-This is the default behavior and using it implicitly adds a [`collect()`](operations.md#collect) operation to the function as its last step.
+This is the default behaviour and using it implicitly adds a [`collect()`](operations.md#collect) operation to the function as its last step.

 This can be disabled by providing the `collect=False` argument to the `run()` action.
 When no collection is performed, the results will consist only of the shard's local records: